RunestoneInteractive/thinkcspy/_sources/Studios/turtle-racing.rst

 #.
 Move the turtles to their starting positions

 #.
-Send them moving across the screen
+Send them racing across the screen

 Here is the Python code for the first 4 steps above.
 Continue below for a discussion on possible solutions.